kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Wild Magic</summary>
     This type of magic is a field left alone by most serious arcanists, unless needing to handle problems caused by irresponsible casters.
-You have Expertise on checks to recall lore about phenomena associated with Wild magic.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Wild magic.
 In addition, when rolling a wild surge on the wild surge table, you can use your reaction to reroll.
 You can do so before the results of the roll are revealed.
 (However, you can use subtle hints from the DM.)
 When you reroll this way, temporarily reduce your Luck ability score by 1.
     <details>
       <summary>Twist Luck</summary>
       You have the ability to twist fate, avoiding the havoc you cause.
 Gain +2 Luck.
 In addition you can choose to have complete immunity to the effects of a wild surge after you know the effects by describing the improbable chain of effects leading to this.
 You can use this feature freely once between each long rest.
 Each additional time you use it, you permanently lose 2 Luck.